-Results of data analysis suggest that though in the seventies proportion of both sizes was near to each other, divergence grew in course of time to such an extent that now only 30% of manufacturing is from small sized manufacturing (Fig.5).
-Though share of large scale manufacturing has grown from 5.55% to GDP to 12.3% GDP, share of small manufacturing to GDP has remained at 5% in 2006-10 as was in the seventies.
+Results of data analysis suggest that though in the seventies, the proportion of both large and small sizes of manufacturing industry was near to each other, divergence grew in course of time to such an extent that now only 30% of manufacturing is from small sized manufacturing (Fig.5).
+Though the share of large scale manufacturing has grown from 5.55% to 12.3% GDP, the share of small manufacturing to GDP has remained at 5% in 2006-10 as was in the seventies.